643.4 Railroads

 643.4.1.6 Property Rights from Railroads

 Property rights granted by a railroad may be defined and described using one or more document types.
 Temporary and permanent easements are used where construction and maintenance of highway facilities encroach on operating right of way and may be included in one document.
-A Warranty Deed (Form 4-7.1A (CCO RW3)) or a Quit Claim Deed (Form 4-7.2 (CCO RW2)) is desirable where permanent rights are sought on non-operating right of way, or use an Easement for Highway Purposes (Form 4-7.5 (CCO RW23)).
-Coordination with MO-RR is important when determining the document form to be used because different railroads have different forms that can expedite the process.
+A Warranty Deed (Form 4-7.1A (CCO RW3)), a Quit Claim Deed (Form 4-7.2 (CCO RW2)), or an Easement for Highway Purposes (Form 4-7.5 (CCO RW23)) is desirable where permanent rights are sought on railroad right of way.
+Coordination with MO-RR and Central Office Right of Way is important when determining the document form due to the fact that all railroads utilize their own Public Projects Manual for details associated with acquisitions.

-Following selection of the document form, the district will prepare the conveyance documents using a metes and bounds legal description.
-Right of Way personnel will appraise each parcel in accordance with standard procedures discussed in EPG 236.6 Appraisal and Appraisal Review.
-After the appraisal is complete, the district will provide MO-RR with the appraisal, railroad’s tract map, roadway plan sheets, conveyance documents, a Written Notice of Intended Acquisition Letter and an undated Written Offer Letter that reflects the approved just compensation.
-MO-RR will make a recommendation of the monetary consideration to be shown on the final conveyance documents since an administrative settlement is often necessary to cover the railroad’s processing fee.
+The district right of way Manager at the request of COROW will prepare the negotiation packet which contains the conveyance documents using a metes and bounds legal description.
+The District Right of Way staff will prepare an appraisal for each parcel in accordance with standard procedures discussed in EPG 236.6 Appraisal and Appraisal Review.
+After the appraisal is complete, the district right of way Manager will provide COROW with the appraisal, railroad’s tract map, roadway plan sheets, conveyance documents, a Written Notice of Intended Acquisition Letter and an undated Written Offer Letter that reflects the approved just compensation.
+It is likely that an administrative settlement will be necessary to cover the railroad’s processing fee.

-When highway right of way is parallel and abutting railroad right of way and limited access rights are being obtained from the railroad, an electronic set of right of way plans are sent as soon as available to MO-RR.
-These plans will be provided to the railroad to determine if access points need to be reserved for the railroad's use and for the possible closing of public and private grade crossings.
+In the event when highway right of way runs parallel with abutting railroad right of way and limited access rights are being acquired from the railroad, an electronic set of right of way plans must be sent as soon as available to MO-RR.
+MO-RR will provide the plans to the railroad to determine if access points need to be reserved for the railroad's use along with the consideration of potentially closing the public/private grade crossings.
 Quit claim deeds are used to acquire access rights when other easement rights are not involved.

-The description for railroad easements is referenced to a land tie shown on the railroad's track map.
-These references can be very brief.
-It is only necessary to reference the land tie and then provide the distance, along the section or quarter section line, to the centerline of the railroad right of way as shown on the track map.
-A metes and bounds description of the easement limits that are desired from the railroad is also provided.
-The key in this procedure is the equation stationing tying the railroad centerline to the highway centerline.
+The brief description for railroad easements is referenced to a land tie shown on the railroad's track map.
+(Example: reference the land tie, provide the distance along the section or quarter section line to the centerline of the railroad right of way, tied to the railroads equation station; refer to track map).
+A metes and bounds description completed by a Professional Land Surveyor describing the easement and included as Exhibit A to the conveyance document must be provided to Right of Way Manager or COROW.

-One copy of the railroad's track map, electronic copies of the roadway plan sheet with the parcels highlighted, and electronic copies of the property document form are submitted to MO-RR for handling with the railroad.
+One copy of the railroad's track map, electronic copies of the roadway plan sheet with the parcels highlighted, and electronic copies of the property document form are submitted by District Right of Way Manager to COROW negotiations with the railroad entity.

 643.4.1.7 Railroad Operating Right of Way